-Suggested Courses for First-Year Students: Students interested in pursuing bacteriology, virology, or immunology research as a student in the Immunology & Microbiology advanced program are strongly encouraged to register in the spring semester of their first year for two four-credit, semester-long courses: Infectious Diseases (GMS 6121) and Principles of Immunology (GMS 6140).
+Students interested in pursuing bacteriology, virology or immunology research as a student in the Immunology & Microbiology advanced program are strongly encouraged to register in the spring semester of their first year for two, semester-long courses: Infectious Diseases (GMS 6121 – 3 credits) and Principles of Immunology (GMS 6140 – 4 credits).
 A major impetus for students to participate in both courses simultaneously is the significant integration between the classes that will be included in the twice weekly discussion sessions.
 It is our goal that these courses will provide the foundation for each aspect of our advanced curriculum.
 We expect students in the advanced courses of all MSI three tracks (Bacteriology, Immunology, and Virology) to have the knowledge obtained from these two courses.

-First-year students with very strong backgrounds in immunology and/or microbiology may begin taking advanced courses after discussing their educational background and goals with an Advanced Concentration Co-Director or the Associate Dean for Graduate Education.
+First-year students with very strong backgrounds in immunology and/or microbiology may begin taking advanced courses after discussing their educational background and goals with an Advanced Concentration Co-Coordinator the Associate Dean for Graduate Education.
 Instructor’s consent must be obtained before registering for courses.

 Immunology & Microbiology students must also register for a journal club in the Spring semester, but they may register for the “specialty” journal club of their choice, e.g. immunology, bacteriology, virology, HIV, etc.

-For a list of faculty members in the Immunology & Microbiology advanced program, please click here.
-Faculty names link to faculty web pages.
+For a list of faculty members currently recruiting graduate students in the Immunology & Microbiology advanced program for 2020-2021, please click here.

 Top of Page